 Level 2 Assessment - A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

 Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.
+Mrem/year = millirems per year (a measure of radiation absorbed by ppm = parts per million, or million)

-Mrem/year = millirems per year (a measure of radiation absorbed by the body)
+the body)